yagikiyoshi/sindo/README.md

 SINDO is a suit of programs for molecular vibrational analysis.

-o JSindo: Viewer of molecules and modes
+- JSindo: Viewer of molecules and modes
   - Import the output of quantum chemistry program
   - Harmonic analysis
      - Harmonic frequencies